oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

     exclusions:                                                # exclusions configuration section
         ...
     entities:                                                  # entities configuration section
-        # Prototype                                            # --------------------------------
         name:                                                  # Fully-Qualified Class Name (FQCN)
-            inherit:              ~                            #
-            exclusion_policy:     ~                            # One of "all"; "none".
-A type of the exclusion strategy that should be used for the entity
-            disable_partial_load: ~                            # a flag indicates whether usage of Doctrine partial object is disabled
-            order_by:                                          # the ordering of the result
-                # Prototype                                    # --------------------------------
-                name:             ~                            # a field name and the value one of "ASC"; "DESC"
-            max_results:          ~                            # the maximum number of items in the result
-            hints:                                             # Doctrine query hints
-                ...
-            post_serialize:       ~                            # a handler to be used to modify serialized data
-            label:                ~                            # a human-readable representation of the entity
-            plural_label:         ~                            # a human-readable representation in plural of the entity
-            description:          ~                            # a human-readable description of the entity

             fields:                                            # fields configuration section
                 # Prototype                                    # --------------------------------